Rospaccio/pentaho-authentication-ext/README.md

 ### Compatibility
-pentaho-authentication-ext is currently compatible with Pentaho BI v.
+pentaho-authentication-ext is currently compatible with Pentaho BA v.
 5.4 and 6 (preview release).